loljoho/blog/README.md

 > Was gonna name the repository "Bloggy-McBlogface" but that'd be like, super annoying

-## Overview
+Anyways, I created this blog when I noticed *many* students were struggling with particular issues, and there didn't seem to be any good examples/tutorials/articles out there that laid it all out in simple, easy-to-understand (and less technical) terms.

-I hope it brings as much elation, entertainment, and education to its readers as much as it did for me while I was developing it!
+I genuinely hope it brings as much elation, entertainment, and education to its readers as much as it did for me while I was developing it!

+---

 ## Details